bbrown1867/dashcam-rs/README.md

 * Save buffered video to non-volatile memory on user intervention.
 For example, after a car accident.

 ## Demo
 The STM32F746G Discovery Board is used for the hardware platform with an OV9655 CMOS camera attached.
+The demo uses QQVGA resolution (160x120), 30 fps, and RGB565 color format.

 The dash cam buffers as many past frames as possible in SDRAM.
 On the first button press, the past frames are saved to flash memory.
 There is a small (~8 second) delay, as write operations for this particular flash device must be done one page (256 bytes) at a time.
 On the second button press, the saved frames are read from flash into SDRAM and played continuously in a loop.